 The Homeowner’s Guide to Ductless Air Conditioners

-Ductless air conditioners use the same technology as other HVAC systems, but there are several small yet significant differences.
+Mini split ductless air conditioners use the same technology as other HVAC systems, but there are several small yet significant differences.
 These modular products eliminate the need for ductwork.
 Instead of using one cumbersome unit to distribute heat or air conditioning throughout your home, each room or zone has its own standalone air handler.
 In essence, ductless HVAC systems cut out the middleman.

-Ductless Air Conditioning Components
+Mini SPLIT Ductless Air Conditioning Components

-With a ductless system, these parts are linked by a thermostat wire and refrigerant line.
+With a ductless mini split system, these parts are linked by a thermostat wire and refrigerant line.
 This conduit passes through a secure 3-inch opening in an exterior wall.
 That’s the only structural change required.
 The beauty of ductless technology is that each air handler is independently controlled.
 Plus, the indoor equipment fits into a compact space-saving package.

-Ductless Air Conditioners and Heat Pumps
+Ductless MINI SPLIT Air Conditioners and Heat Pumps